JamesLinus/programming-competitions/01-nthprime/rules.md

 2. Programs that generate incorrect solutions will be disqualified.
 3. Programs' scores are the amount of User time they take, as reported by the unix `time` utility.
 Lowest score wins.
 4. Programs must do the computations during their own runtime
-    a.
-No compile-time generation of answers
+    1. No compile-time generation of answers
-    b.
-No shelling out to a web service for answers
+    2. No shelling out to a web service for answers
-    c.
-No forking a daemon and querying that on subsequent runs
+    3. No forking a daemon and querying that on subsequent runs
-    d.
-No sticking answers in a file and looking there on the next run
+    4. No sticking answers in a file and looking there on the next run
-    e.
-If you do something that the judges feel is cheating, your program can be disqualified.
+    5. If you do something that the judges feel is cheating, your program can be disqualified.